megado123/drug-discovery-vae/README.md

 First we explored a dataset of 250K molecules to understand the dataset a little better.
 None of us have a background in chemistry or biology so this was fairly essential.
-The exploration can be reproduced by running `Data_Exploration.ipynb` in a jupyter notebook environment.
+The exploration can be reproduced by running `Data_Exploration.ipynb` in a jupyter notebook environment (originally Google Colab).

 ### 2. Baseline Model using Deepchem